-- h) Occupational Health and Bloodborne Pathogens - Take care to prevent injuries when: (1) using or handling needles, scalpels, and other sharp instruments or devices; (2) handling sharp instruments after procedures; (3) cleaning used instruments; and (4) disposing of used sharps.
+- g) Occupational Health and Bloodborne Pathogens - Take care to prevent injuries when: (1) using or handling needles, scalpels, and other sharp instruments or devices; (2) handling sharp instruments after procedures; (3) cleaning used instruments; and (4) disposing of used sharps.
 Never recap used needles or manipulate them using both hands.
-Do not use any other technique that involves directing the point of a needle toward any part of the body.
+Do not use any other technique involving directing the needle's point toward any part of the body.
 Use a one-handed "scoop" technique or a passive recapping device.
 Do not remove used needles from disposable syringes by hand and do not bend, break, or otherwise manipulate used needles by hand.
-Place used disposable syringes/needles and other sharps in appropriate puncture-resistant containers that are located as close as practical to the area in which the items were used.
+Place used disposable syringes/needles and other sharps in appropriate puncture-resistant containers as close as practical to the area where the items were used.

-- 2. Use mouthpieces, resuscitation bags or other ventilation devices as an alternative to mouthto-mouth resuscitation methods in areas where the need for resuscitation is predictable. - i) Patient Placement
+- 2. Use mouthpieces, resuscitation bags or other ventilation devices as an alternative to mouthto-mouth resuscitation methods in areas where the need for resuscitation is predictable. - h) Patient Placement